Harbour Porpoise

 This species of sea mammal tend to be loners.
 They forage for food solo and only gather in small pods usually made up of females and offspring.
 They live for around 15-20 years, and pregnancy lasts around 10 months.

-best way to see porpoises off Cornwall
+Where to see harbour porpoises in Cornwall

-The crews of our two-hour sea life safari boat trips will always keep their eagle eyes peeled to spot the Harbour porpoises that live off these shores and will alert you to any sightings.
+The crews of our two-hour sea life safari boat trips will always keep their eagle eyes peeled to spot the harbour porpoises that live off these shores and will alert you to any sightings.